DESIGNED AND MADE IN SOMERSET - FREE SHIPPING WORLWIDE

 Women in plaid silk dress in civil war era USA with Union soldier.
 Gingham seems to be very heavily used in the civil war era of America.

-Postmortem photograph of mother and child civil war era in black gingham dress.
+American postmortem photograph of mother and child Victorian era in black gingham dress.
 More about postmortem photography here.

 Late 19th century photo of two Winnebago Indian women.